The Investigator (TV pilot): Reception

 The Andersons and Hill were disappointed with the finished pilot and abandoned the idea of pitching it, feeling that its quality was too low to satisfy NBC or any other broadcaster.
 Gerry Anderson's opinions on The Investigator ranged from a "pretty dull, uninspired piece of filmmaking" to a "disaster".
 He regretted serving as both director and producer as he felt that his need to limit costs as producer compromised his vision as director.
 In his 1996 biography, he called the project an "absolute non-starter" and reflected that "everything, but everything went wrong on The Investigator."

 Simon Archer and Marcus Hearn compare The Investigator to The Secret Service, which combined puppets and live actors in a similar way.
 They describe it as an "extrapolation" of the earlier series.
 Ian Fryer suggests that The Investigator "pushed the notion further" by being filmed entirely on location.
 He argues that the pilot displays "decent professional standards" and that the "sketchiness" of the premise can be justified by the fact that unlike the first episodes of the Supermarionation productions, where all story elements had been approved prior to filming, The Investigator was made as a "true pilot" whose elements were still subject to approval.
 He praises the model work, believing the car and speedboat to be well designed despite the low budget, but regards John and Julie as poorly-developed characters, pointing out that they receive a shorter introduction than the car.
 Suggesting that an Investigator series could have been a "junior version" of Mission: Impossible, noting that 1973 was the "tail end of the post-Bond craze", Fryer acknowledges the pilot's failure, concluding that "the return of Supermarionation died, unheralded, on the rain-swept streets of Malta."

 TV Zone magazine comments that the lack of puppet movement "does little to enliven the characters" and calls The Investigator a "poor attempt to recreate the heyday of Century 21".
 SFX describes it as a "weirdly forlorn thing" and "existentially peculiar even by Anderson's standards."
 According to Anderson's son Jamie, The Investigator "lacked the science fiction context that made [his] previous shows so successful."

 Other media

 Toy versions of the car and speedboat were produced by Dinky.
 However, the toys' launch was cancelled when it became clear that no series would be made.
-After being redesigned and repackaged to omit all references to The Investigator, the car and speedboat eventually went on sale in 1975 and 1977 respectively.
+After being redesigned and repackaged to omit all references to The Investigator, the car eventually went on sale in 1975 as the Dinky "Armoured Command Car".
+The boat, renamed "Coastguard Amphibious Missile Launch", followed in 1977.

 For many years The Investigator was unavailable on any home video format, although fan-made copies existed and it was screened at Anderson conventions.
 In 2012, Fanderson released a DVD of The Investigator exclusively for its members.
 The print used to make the DVD had been restored by BBC Resources, which also recreated its missing closing titles.
-The Investigator was later included in 2015's "The Lost Worlds of Gerry Anderson" DVD by Network.
+The Investigator was later included in 2015's "The Lost Worlds of Gerry Anderson" DVD by Network Distributing.